julianeon/julianeon/product_support.md

 In my view, helping customers isn't just about solving problems, but also about being a friendly guide who helps them get the best out of the technology we make for them.
 It's not just about the software; it's also about making sure people feel happy and confident using it.

-My guiding principles are pretty simple: be kind and solve problems thoroughly.
-Being kind means really listening to what our customers are saying, understanding that when things go wrong it can be frustrating, and reassuring them that I'm here to help without ever getting angry.
+My guiding principles are simple: be kind and solve problems thoroughly.

+Being kind means really listening to what our customers are saying, understanding that when things go wrong it can be frustrating, and reassuring them that I'm here to help without ever losing control of my tone (or my temper).
 It means respecting their feelings and experiences, and making sure they know I'm on their side.

 A good solution isn't just technically right; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other extreme, too much technical detail.